MACN1981/SimpleBlue_WyamBlogTheme/README.md

 # SimpleBlue_WyamBlogTheme

 A custom blog theme for [Wyam](http://Wyam.io).
 The available themes were a bit too modern for my taste, so I created a new one with aesthetics similar to traditional wordpress blogs.
+[You can see a demo here](https://macn1981.github.io/SimpleBlue_WyamBlogTheme/).
 The theme feateures are:

  - **CSS only responsive design:** The blog adapts to different screens only with CSS.
  - **Minimal javascript:** Only a single file with quality of life enhancements that can be turned off without diminishing the blog usability.